Andersen Air Force Base: World War II

 The first host unit at North Field was the 314th Bombardment Wing, XXI Bomber Command, Twentieth Air Force.
 The 314th arrived in Guam on 16 January 1945 from Peterson Field, Colorado.
-The 314th controlled four operational B-29 bomb groups, the 19th, (Square M), 29th (Square O), 39th (Square P), and 330th (Square K).
+The 314th controlled four operational B-29 bomb groups, the 19th (Square M), 29th (Square O), 39th (Square P), and 330th (Square K).

 B-29 Superfortress missions from North Field were attacks against strategic targets in Japan, operating in daylight and at a high altitude to bomb factories, refineries, and other objectives.
 In March 1945, the XXI Bomber Command changed tactics and started carrying out low-level night incendiary raids on area targets.
 During the Allied assault on Okinawa, groups of the 314th Bomb Wing attacked airfields from which the Japanese were sending out suicide planes against the invasion force.

-Flying out of Guam, S/Sgt Henry E Erwin of the 29th Bombardment Group was awarded the Medal of Honor for actions that saved his B-29 during a mission over Koriyama, Japan, on 12 April 1945.
-When a phosphorus smoke bomb exploded in the launching chute and shot back into the plane, Sgt Erwin picked up the burning bomb, carried it to a window, and threw it out.
+Flying out of Guam aboard a B-29, S/Sgt Henry E Erwin of the 29th Bombardment Group was awarded the Medal of Honor for actions during a mission over Koriyama, Japan, on 12 April 1945.
+When a phosphorus smoke bomb exploded in the launching chute and shot back into the plane, Sgt Erwin picked up the burning bomb, carried it to a window, and threw it out, saving the plane and all aboard her.

 After the war, B-29s from North Field dropped food and supplies to Allied prisoners and participated in several show-of-force missions over Japan.
 The 29th, 39th and 330th Bombardment Groups returned to the United States and inactivated in December 1945.
 The 19th remained in Guam to become the station's host unit after the 314th Bombardment Wing moved to Johnson Air Base, Japan for occupation duty.